mlibrary/about-publishing/src/content/pages/our-reach.md

 ---
 Michigan Publishing advances scholarship for U-M and beyond.

+This map replays every view or download of our published content over the past 24 hours, representing books, articles, and data sets across a number of platforms and services.

 <iframe title="Readership map" width="100%" height="800" src="https://maps.publishing.umich.edu/readership-map/"></iframe>

-The above map replays every view or download of our published content over the past 24 hours, representing books, articles, and data sets across a number of platforms and services.